jaruizes/jaruizes.github.io/_posts/2018-05-04-The_monolith.md

 Microservices is about Business.
 If business people don't help to design the system/platform, your company is going to fail.

 Many people talks about "The monolith" referring to a big number of lines of code that must be packaged together in order to work well.
 You can refactor your code and generate a serie of services that can be deployed independently.
-It's not bad because maybe you are going to reduce your technical doubt and you are going be able to manage each service individually.
+It's not bad because maybe you are going to reduce your technical debt and you are going be able to manage each service individually.
 But, for instance...

 - What about the ownershipt of the services?